Taxel/PlexTraktSync/README.md

       ofelia.job-run.plextraktsync2.container: "plextraktsync"
       ofelia.job-run.plextraktsync2.command: "--server 'Example2' sync"
 ```
+If you are running only one PlexTraktSync container, you need to make sure that the two jobs Ofelia jobs don't run at the same time.
+Depending on how long it takes for the job to run on your server you might have to keep the schedule of the two jobs seperated with a few minutes or a few hours.
+If you have two different PlexTraktSync containers in your docker compose, you can run them at the same time.

-This means that a job is running every 6 hours, alternating between the two "servers".
-Keep in mind that since this example assumes that you are only running one container, you need to make sure that the jobs don't overlap.
+The above config means that a job is running every 6 hours, alternating between the two "servers".
+The PlexTraktSync container also has a profile (docker-compose feature) called "schedule" which means that it won't run automatically when you run for example `docker-compose up`.

 ### Logging